 CORNISH: And I guess it's no accident that the president is trying to rally casino workers to his side.

-HORSLEY: And this has some national resonance because Mitt Romney had previously been a strong backer of Richard Mourdock, although Romney himself says he would allow abortions in the case of rape.
+HORSLEY: Now, this has some national resonance because Mitt Romney had previously been a strong backer of Richard Mourdock, although Romney himself says he would allow abortions, in the case of rape.

-CORNISH: And finally, Scott, the president has been traveling for two days straight.
+CORNISH: And finally, Scott, the president's been traveling for two days straight.
 He's hit a bunch of battleground states.
-He even held a rally practically in the middle of the night last night, as you mentioned.
+He even held a rally - practically in the middle of the night, last night, as you mentioned.
 I mean, how is President Obama staying awake?

-HORSLEY: Well, Audie, after that all-night flight from the West Coast, one of the first things the president did this morning in Tampa was stop at a Krispy Kreme donut shop, although he gave most of those glazed goodies away.
-Aides do say he gets a kind of sugar rush just from being out on the campaign trail.
-And, in fact, he told Jay Leno on "The Tonight Show" last night that this year, the White House is suspending its tradition of handing out healthy snacks for Halloween.
+HORSLEY: (LAUGHTER) Well, Audie, after that all-night flight from the West Coast, one of the first things the president did this morning in Tampa, was stop at a Krispy Kreme doughnut shop - although he gave most of those glazed goodies away.
+Aides do say he gets a kind of sugar rush, just from being out on the campaign trail.
+And in fact, he told Jay Leno on "The Tonight Show," last night, that this year, the White House is suspending its tradition of handing out healthy snacks for Halloween.

 (SOUNDBITE OF TV SHOW, "THE TONIGHT SHOW WITH JAY LENO")

 HORSLEY: Good to be with you, Audie.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.